An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Mesh data structure and handling

-Two cells that share a (part of their) boundary of codimension 1 are called \textit{neighbors}.
-In the 2D case, this definition excludes cells that share a single point in their boundary.
-The common boundary between two neighbor cells is their \textit{interface}.
+Two cells that share a (part of their) boundary of co-dimension 1 but no part of their physical domain are called \textit{neighbours}.
+In 2D, this definition excludes cells that share a single point of their boundary.
+The common boundary between two neighbour cells is their \textit{interface}.